 People forget how much the Scottish population lived off the land, an agrarian society, including fishing communities, in order to cultivate food and store supplies.

 A crime perpetrated on a nation

 We are forever reminded that ‘Scotland bankrupt’ was the outcome of the disastrous Darien adventure.
 This is a lie.
-To begin with, no British nationalist will remind you that the scheme was designed to establish an international trading post for Scotland, constructively thwarted by Westminster conspiracy to block our trading routes and retain them for England.
-Banks and individuals were warned against investing in the scheme.
+The scheme was designed to establish an international trading post for Scotland, constructively thwarted in previous years by Westminster conspiracy to block our trading routes and retain them for England.
+Banks, individuals were warned against investing in the scheme.